MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

   * Document Date
   * Sell-to Customer No.

   Copilot doesn't return all lines of the type Item.
-Only items numbers, variant codes, and quantities are transferred.
+Only items numbers, variant codes and quantities are transferred.
 Quantities from the source document are converted to the **Sales Unit of Measure**.

+* Find products from attachment

+Currently, this feature supports only *csv* files.
+If you received files in different format, for example Microsoft Excel, use Save As action to save worksheet into CSV.

+To safeguard against scenario where a very large file is uploaded, we have enforced a limitation of 10k characters in the csv file.

 ## In which geographies and languages is Sales lines suggestions available?